NJL-Chiral Soliton and the Nucleon Equation of State at supra-saturation density: Impact of Chiral Symmetry Restoration: Results

 where the effective scalar coupling is defined as

 and the scalar density of SNM is

-Although our starting formulation is self consistent embedding the $s$-dependent nucleon mass from the NJL–soliton model directly into the mean-field energy density—we find that due to the rapid increase of $g^*_s(s)$ within this framework, the solution of the in-medium gap equation \cref{eq:nuclear_s_field} ceases to exist beyond $\rho_N \sim 4\rho_{\rm sat}$.
-To enable exploration of soliton properties at higher densities, we therefore follow a common practice in RMF approaches and fix the scalar coupling to its vacuum value,
+Although our starting formulation is self consistent embedding the $s$-dependent soliton mass obtained from the NJL-soliton model directly into the mean-field energy density—we find that, when the density-dependent scalar coupling $g_s^*(s)$ (defined in Eq.~\eqref{eq:g_s_density}) is considered, the solution of the in-medium gap equation Eq.~\eqref{eq:nuclear_s_field} ceases to exist beyond $\rho_N \sim 3\rho_{\rm sat}$.
+This breakdown originates from the rapid growth of $g_s^*(s)$ with increasing density, which causes the source term $-g_s^*(s)\,n_S$ to increase too strongly to be balanced by the scalar potential term $\partial V/\partial s$.
+As a consequence, the scalar field equation no longer admits a physical solution, preventing a meaningful exploration of soliton properties at higher densities within this fully self consistent setup.
+To enable exploration of soliton properties at higher densities, we therefore follow a common practice in RMF approaches and fix the scalar coupling to its vacuum value, as given in Eq.~\eqref{eq:gs_fix}.

 Physically, confinement effects are also expected to moderate the abrupt drop of the soliton mass with $s$, supporting this approximation.
-Thus, for a given density $\rho_N$, the corresponding nuclear scalar field $s({\cal S})$ is obtained from the solution of \cref{eq:nuclear_s_field}, after which the soliton properties are computed following \cref{sec:NJL_model}.
+Thus, for a given density $\rho_N$, the corresponding nuclear scalar field $s({\cal S})$ is obtained from the solution of Eq.~\eqref{eq:nuclear_s_field} and the density evolution of ${\cal S}$ is displayed in Fig.~\ref{fig:s_vs_rho}.
+Then at a given ${\cal S}(\rho_N)$ the soliton properties are computed following Section~\ref{sec:NJL_model}.
 In this way, we investigate the impact of in-medium chiral symmetry restoration on soliton properties and the nuclear EoS.